Gian518/twitchy/README.md

 ## ⚠️ Actively under development ⚠️

 Even if the bot has some functionalities, it's still under development and is not currently ready for a production environment.
 I suggest you to wait a bit more, but you can still clone the repo and play with it.
+Note that the checkMembership method (inside scheduled.ts) **has to be rewritten**, since it's too heavy to run con Cloudflare Worker. **Do not use the current version on a production environment**.

 ## Features